Invasion of Isle de France: Aftermath

 The surrender of Isle de France marked the final British operation of the campaign and the capture of the last French territory east of Africa.
 The island was restored to its pre-1715 name of Mauritius and the towns renamed under Decaen (such as Port Napoleon) were restored to their pre-Revolutionary names.
-Governor Robert Townsend Farquhar of Île Bourbon was placed in administrative control of the island, Île Bourbon taken over by Keating.
+Governor Robert Townsend Farquhar of Isle Bourbon was placed in administrative control of the island, Isle Bourbon taken over by Keating.
 Although the French garrison was repatriated, the invaders captured six French frigates (Manche, Astrée, Bellone and Minerve, Iphigénie and Néréide) and several smaller warships (the corvette Victor, the brig Entreprenant, the aviso Lutin and schooner-aviso Mouche n°23) in the various harbours of Isle de France, as well as 24 merchant ships.
 Lloyd's List published a list of all the vessels captured, military and civilian, on 15 February 1811.
 The British also seized 209 heavy cannon.

 The British recaptured the East Indiamen Ceylon, Charlton and United Kingdom, which the French were using as prison ships.
 Among the hundreds of prisoners released were the survivors of the Battle of Grand Port and the crews and passengers from the Indiamen captured over the previous year.
 Among the French prisoners, were discovered 12 deserters from the British Army or Royal Navy (at least 40 successfully passed as Frenchmen and were repatriated to France).
 These 12 were put on trial on their return to Britain: two were later hanged and five transported.
 Rewards were forthcoming, particularly for Bertie, who was made a baronet.
 This created a scandal when Admiral Drury accused Bertie of taking credit for the work of others (principally Drury himself).
-Mauritius, unlike Île Bourbon, remained in British hands after the end of the war in 1814 and was retained as part of the British Empire until granted independence in 1968.
+Mauritius, unlike Isle Bourbon, remained in British hands after the end of the war in 1814 and was retained as part of the British Empire until granted independence in 1968.

 Although there were no further British operations in the region, the Mauritius campaign was not quite over.
 When news of the victory at Grand Port had reached France, there was pressure to resupply and reinforce the victorious squadron under Hamelin and a small squadron commanded by Commodore François Roquebert was ordered to sail for Isle de France.
 This squadron included three frigates: Renommée, Clorinde and Néréide and carried extensive stores to repair and rearm Hamelin's frigates.
 It was not until February 1811 that Roquebert's squadron departed from Brest for Mauritius, and the journey from France to the Indian Ocean was a long one.
 Discovering that the island was in British hands, Roquebert attempted to return to France but was chased by the frigates stationed on Mauritius and captured at the action of 20 May 1811.
 Only Clorinde escaped the British pursuit.